- What is AZ Gold?

 - Set the amount of certificates or the amount of money you would like to subscribe with

-- After the subscription period, there is no minimum & you can buy as little as 1 certificate
+- There is no minimum & you can buy as little as 1 certificate

 Buying and Selling

 There are no fees incurred at buying certificates.
-Fees only apply at selling.
+Fees only apply at selling & are applied on the initial investment price:

-The fees are up to 4.9%, of which up to 1.5% (fund management, sponsorship, gold storage/custody, marketing and distribution) and up to 3.4% gold purchase cost (the premium of the gold bars – equivalent of masna3eya).
+The fees are up to 4.9%, of which up to 1.5% (fund management, sponsorship, gold storage/custody, marketing and distribution) and up to 3.4% gold purchase cost (the premium of the gold bars).

 If the certificate is sold after 3 years, no fees apply.